DocHolliday13x/reading-notes/Class301/class07.md

 ### Reading Statement

-Why this topic matters as it relates to the material I am studying:
+Why this topic matters as it relates to the material I am studying: This material is a great representation of how REST works and how APIs solve a lot of the issues we had with systems communicating with one another in the past.
+I don't fully understand all of it, but it's a step in the right direction.

 ### How I Explained REST to My Brother